-Figures 9 and 10 show what happens when we start from a lower Mach number and a lower kinetic temperature, respectively.
+Figs. 10 and 11 show what happens when we start from a lower Mach number and a lower kinetic temperature, respectively.
 Inspection of these figures indicates that more than one fragment can be found only if the turbulence is relatively high, because in the $\mathcal{M}=3$ case we find no fragmentation, independent of the magnetic field strength.
-None of our sources, however, show fewer than four fragments, which implies that this combination of initial conditions is not realistic.
-This is consistent with the clump velocity dispersions, which always indicate high levels of turbulence.
-However, as discussed above for the $100\,M\odot$ case, a great caveat arises from the initial density profile adopted in the simulations, which, as stated before, is expected to provide the lower number of fragments and might not be appropriate for our sources if they are not single global spherically symmetric clumps.
+None of our sources, however, show less than 4 fragments, which implies that this combination of initial conditions is not realistic.
+This is consistent with the clump velocity dispersions, which indicate always high levels of turbulence.
+However, as discussed above for the $100~M{\odot}$ case, a big caveat arises from the initial density profile adopted in the simulations, which, as stated before, is expected to provide the lower number of fragments and could not be appropriate for our sources if they are not single global spherically symmetric clumps.

-To make a more quantitative comparison with the data, we calculated the properties of the fragments using the same criteria as adopted for the real images (see Sect.
+To make a more quantitative comparison with the data, we have calculated the properties of the fragments using the same criteria adopted for the real images (see Sect.
 4.2).
-Some statistically relevant quantities are reported in Table 4, and they confirm the previous qualitative analysis: (1) the $\mu = 2$ case produces fewer and more massive fragments; (2) more than one fragment is possible only if the turbulence is higher ($\mathcal{M} \sim 6.4$ case); and (3) the initial temperature has limited influence on the final population of fragments, but warmer clumps tend to exhibit more fragments because the fragmentation region is more concentrated.
-As shown in Figs. 11 and B.2, some part of the fragmentation region is missed by our analysis of the synthetic maps of simulations (4) when we consider only the region that would have been observed with ALMA.
+Some statistically relevant quantities are reported in Table 4, and confirm the previous qualitative analysis, namely that: (1) the $\mu = 2$ case produces fewer and more massive fragments; (2) more than 1 fragment is possible only if the turbulence is higher ($\mathcal{M} \sim 6.4$ case); (3) the initial temperature has limited influence on the final population of fragments, but warmer clumps tend to exhibit more fragments because the fragmentation region is more concentrated.
+As shown in figures 7 and B-2, some part of the fragmentation region is missed by our analysis of the synthetic maps of simulations (4) if we consider only the region that would have been observed with ALMA.
 Overall, the synthetic images discussed in this work allow us to confirm that both the turbulence and the magnetic field are key ingredients in the fragmentation of massive dense clumps, and our observations tend to favour an interplay between turbulence and magnetic field to explain both the morphology and the number of fragments detected.